 Inventory, 88 ct : 0

 Albemarle Pippin apples were a favorite variety of Queen Victoria in the 19th century.
 The American-born apple was thought to be the same variety as Newton Pippin apples but was renamed after a county in Virginia where it became a popular home garden cultivar.
-Many residents of Albermarle believed their apples developed a unique flavor from the soil and climate of Virginia, which distinguished the fruits from other Pippin apples grown across the country.
-Albermarle Pippin apples were so loved, that American minister to Great Britain Andrew Stevenson gave a basket of the fruits to Queen Victoria of England as a gift in the early 19th century.
-The gift basket was received with such high favor that the Queen lifted the tariff on imported apples to ship more of the American variety into the palace.
-With the Queen’s approval, Pippin apples became a coveted, specialty cultivar in England, and wealthy English households would pay triple the price of local varieties to sample the American variety.
+Many residents of Albemarle County believed their apples developed a unique flavor from Virginia's soil and climate, distinguishing the fruits from other Newton Pippin apples grown across the country.
+In the 19th century, American minister to Great Britain, Andrew Stevenson, gave Queen Victoria of England a basket of apples as a gift.
+The gift basket was received with such high favor that the Queen lifted the tariff on the imported variety to allow the fruits to be exported into England.
+Albemarle Pippin apples quickly became a coveted specialty cultivar in England, and wealthy English households paid triple the price of local varieties to sample the American variety.
 The cultivar remained a staple apple in English markets until World War I when levied duties were reinstated on non-Commonwealth fruits.

 Recipes that include Pippin Apples.
 One is easiest, three is harder.

-People have shared Pippin Apples using the Specialty Produce app for iPhone and Android.
+Someone shared Pippin Apples using the Specialty Produce app for iPhone and Android.

 Produce Sharing allows you to share your produce discoveries with your neighbors and the world!
 Is your market carrying green dragon apples?
 Is a chef doing things with shaved fennel that are out of this world?
 Pinpoint your location annonymously through the Specialty Produce App and let others know about unique flavors that are around them.

 About 696 days ago, 10/29/21